NRequena/project_filter/README.md

   - Apollo Short Film

 Concept Shots: Short conceptual shots to do in 2 - 5 days tops, explore a concept, make a shot, publish, move on.
 Many interests and many looks.
 Explore
-  - S4 POV short film
+  - S4 POV
-  - Piramyds in Mars - Short film
+  - Piramyds in Mars -
-  - Fyling Saucers - The UFO phenomenon - Project Blue Book - POV reacreation of famous UFO sightings from 1940s-1960s.
+  - Fyling Saucers - The UFO phenomenon - Project Blue Book - Reacreation of famous UFO sightings from 1940s-1960s.
   - Black Mesa

 Small projects, spontaneous and fun, not to take more than 1 week or a few days.